Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 * Large companies have purposely streamlined the interview to make it scalable and consistent.
 There is a very clear correlation between your time spent and your chance of getting in.
 * Patience + practice is key!

-📣 For future sessions, make sure you check out the **#general channel** every once in a while or follow the LinkedIn community: 🎁 [Tech Career Growth](https://www.linkedin.com/company/techcareergrowth/.)
+📣 For future sessions, make sure you check out the 📻 [#general channel](https://techcareergrowth.slack.com/archives/C01MYCXHXA4)  every once in a while or follow the LinkedIn community: 🎁 [Tech Career Growth](https://www.linkedin.com/company/techcareergrowth/.)

 🎫 [LinkedIn Event](https://www.linkedin.com/events/6787605251085217792/)